CEU-Economics-and-Business/ECBS-5148-Data-Architecture/_episodes/04-serialization.md

 - Explain the tradeoffs in data serialization.
 - Use hexadecimal transformation of numbers.
 - Understand base64 encoding.
-- Download data in various formats using wget.
+- Use head, less and grep to explore data stored in text files.
 - Explore .csv files with csvkit.
 - Explore JSON files with jq.
-- Write shell scripts to automate data manipulation.
 keypoints:
 - Always check your character encoding of your "plain text" data.
 Then immediately convert it in UTF-8.
 - Save data in human readable format to facilitate sharing and maintenance.